Jan 2, 2024

 If you’re unsure how much to set aside, take some time to sit down and carefully add up all the money you’ve spent in the last three-to-six months.
 That total amount can be your emergency fund saving goal, give or take.

-This exercise can help you come up with a realistic expectation of how much money you’d want to be able to access quickly if you unexpectedly lost your job or need to pay for something like new tires if you got a flat.
+This exercise can help you come up with a realistic expectation of how much money you’d want to be able to access quickly if you unexpectedly lost your job or needed to pay for something like new tires if you got a flat.

-Having a large-enough emergency fund will help reduce anxiety and build financial confidence.
+Having a large enough emergency fund will help reduce anxiety and build financial confidence.

 10) Consolidate your credit cards.